klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 ## Step 7: Configure SCN then Reboot <a id="step-7-configure-scn-then-reboot"></a>
 From the SCN node's shell, edit `kscn-XXXXX-amd64/conf/kscnd.conf`.
-`SC_TX_PERIOD` is the parameter that decides the period to send an anchoring tx to the main chain.
+`SC_ANCHORING_PERIOD` is the parameter that decides the period to send an anchoring tx to the main chain.
 By setting the value to 10, you configure the node to perform anchoring every 10 blocks.
 The default value is 1.
 ```
 ...
 SC_SUB_BRIDGE=1
 ...
 SC_PARENT_CHAIN_ID=1001
 ...
-SC_TX_PERIOD=10
+SC_ANCHORING_PERIOD=10
 ...
 ```